Britt-E/space-turtle-chomp/README.md

 - **Python**: The game is developed using Python, leveraging its Turtle Graphics library for rendering graphics and handling user input.
 - **Winsound**: Utilised for playing sound effects during gameplay.

+## Installation
+To run the game, ensure you have Python installed on your machine.
+Clone the repository and run the `turtlegame.py` file.

+## How to Play
+1. Start the game by pressing the "Enter" key.
+2. Control your turtle using the left and right arrow keys.
+3. Collect as much food as possible within the time limit.
+4. Compete against the AI opponent and try to achieve a higher score.
+5. The game ends after 60 seconds, and you can choose to play again.